zakiyousufi/to-do-list/README.md

   ## 📋Setup
 to use the project Awsome Books please follow :
- >Open GitHub and go to my GitHub Profile >>Repositorys Repository name: Awsome books.
+ >Open GitHub and go to my GitHub Profile >>Repositorys Repository name: to-do-list.
  ** To clone
  >Click “Code” and copy the given URL.

- >Open “Git Bash or CMD terminal” After the selecting location
+ >Open “Git Bash or CMD terminal” After the selecting location ( >Syntax:
+  >>> cd {folder name/ eg: desktop} )

  >Type git clone in the terminal, paste the URL you copied earlier, and press “enter” to create your local clone.

  >Syntax:
-  >>> cd {folder name/ eg: desktop}
   >>> git clone {repository URL}

 ### 🔌Usage

->open your directory Awsome Books/ to run the file :
+>open your directory to-do-list to run the file :
 _use vs-code or any IDE  to view line code .